bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 And, that's why I brought Ben here.
 Ben is interested in the shitcoining layer of Bitcoin.
 I'm just kidding.
-He's going to talk a little bit about DLCs and lightning stuff and all the things that we could maybe do with OpVault as another primitive in Bitcoin.
+He's going to talk a little bit about DLCs and lightning stuff and all the things that we could maybe do with `OP_VAULT` as another primitive in Bitcoin.

 ## Covenants and discreet log contracts

 Ben: 00:44:34

-Yeah, I mean, to preface it if we want to do all this stuff, we probably don't want to use OpVault for it.
+Yeah, I mean, to preface it if we want to do all this stuff, we probably don't want to use `OP_VAULT` for it.
 We should use  CTV or APO or I mean, things that are  more custom tailored for it.
-The way you do it with OpVault is kind of a hack.
+The way you do it with `OP_VAULT` is kind of a hack.
 But basically , we want these primitives where, today with  Bitcoin script, you can't really say it has to be spent.
 It's only locking it under these conditions.
 You're not saying it must be spent with this amount or to this address and anything  that.